ogdendavis/clenrichment/README.md

 Teacher will model article and worksheet completion for students.

 #### Part II: Individual
-Students will watch this video, with a brief history and description of JavaScript: [What is JavaScript?](https://www.youtube.com/watch?v=nItSSTwBvSU)
+Students will watch this video, with a brief description of what JavaScript is and what it does: [What is JavaScript?](https://www.youtube.com/watch?v=OSWppEa2Zac)

 Students will read and perform the exercises described in the first four sections of this article: [JavaScript for Cats](http://jsforcats.com/).
 Students will complete the sections entitled "The Basics", "Strings", "Values and Variables", and "Functions".

 Students will answer the following comprehension questions about the video and article:
-* What year was JavaScript invented?
-* Which of the following is/are a programming language?
-HTML, CSS, JavaScript
+* Which of these is/are a programming language: HTML, CSS, JavaScript?
+* Where does JavaScript code run: On a server, on your computer, or in the internet?
 * What is a String?
 * What is a Variable?
 * What is a Function?

+Students will complete worksheet activities which involve using the console to write and test JavaScript, and copying their successful code into their answer document.
+Activities will include:
+* Performing basic math operations
+* Assigning the result of a math operation to a variable
+* Using JavaScript's toUpperCase function on a string
+* Concatenating strings
+* Assigning the result of string concatenation and toUpperCase to a variable

+## Day 4

+### Objectives
+* Students will be able to select and modify an HTML element using JavaScript in the console

+### Methods

+### Lesson
+#### Part I: Group

+#### Part II: Individual
 The worksheet will give instructions, with examples, of how to use JavaScript functions to select an HTML element from a web page and store it in a variable, which can then be modified using JavaScript to change the appearance of the HTML element on the page.

 Students will complete worksheet activities which involve using the console to do the following on the course page with JavaScript: